Academic Calendar 2025/26

 SOWK 297 Introduction to Mental Health and Substance Use 3

-Plus One university-level elective chosen from the Qualifying elective courses with an Indigenous focus list 3
+Plus One university-level elective chosen from the list of Qualifying elective courses with an Indigenous focus 3

 Practicum regulations

-Admission to the program does not guarantee placement in a practicum and students are not guaranteed the practicum of their choice.
-Students are required to register for the practicum course on the campus closest to their practicum.
-A PGPA of 2.00 is required for practicum placement.
-Students who are on Academic Warning or Academic Probation or subject to academic or non-academic student misconduct proceedings will not be permitted to register in the practicum.
+Placement in a practicum is contingent on students' readiness and availability (see below).
+While students' interested are taken into consideration, students are not guaranteed the practicum setting of their choice.
+A program GPA (PGPA) of 2.00 is required for practicum placement.
+Students who are on Academic Warning, Academic Probation, or subject to academic or non-academic student misconduct proceedings will not be permitted to register in the practicum.

-Students who currently work in the field, or who have significant related work experience, may apply for Prior Learning Assessment Recognition (PLAR) of HSER 130.
-Information about Prior Learning Assessment Recognition is available from the School of Social Work and Human Services.
+Students who currently work in the field, or who have significant related work experience, may apply for PLAR of HSER 130.
+Contact the School of Social Work and Human Services for more information.

 Program continuance